thagreatjoel/Build-Guild/README.md

 ## An Event by

 **[Hack Club Blueprint](https://blueprint.hackclub.com)** – Without them, no pizza.
-No space.
+No competition.
 No event.
 Just a bunch of hackers with nowhere to go.

 To everyone who showed up, soldered, competed, and built something – you made the day what it was. ❤️